 Our goal is to find a (tight) confidence set $\what{C}$ such that $\wcoverage(\what{C}, \mc{R}, \delta; Q_0) \ge 1 - \alpha$, which, in the setting of Section~\ref{sec:robustpredinference}, corresponds to choosing $\rho > 0$ such that

 That is, we seek $1 - \alpha$ coverage over all large enough subsets of $X$-space.

-Unfortunately, the computation of the worst coverage~\eqref{eqn:worst-global-coverage} is usually challenging when the dimension $d$ of the problem grows (e.g.\ in Example~\ref{ex:slab-euclideanballs}), since it typically involves minimizing a non-convex function over a $d$-dimensional domain.
-This makes the estimation of quantity~\eqref{eqn:worst-global-coverage} intractable for large values of $d$, and also hints that requiring such coverage to hold uniformly over all directions $v \in \mc{V}$ may be too stringent for practical purposes.
+\citet{BarberCaRaTi19a} show that one can theoretically construct such a confidence set when the collection of sets $\mc{R}$ is not too large, e.g.\ if it has finite VC-dimension.
+Unfortunately, the computation of the worst coverage~\eqref{eqn:worst-global-coverage} is usually challenging when the dimension $d$ of the problem grows (as in Example~\ref{ex:slab-euclideanballs}), as it typically involves minimizing a non-convex function over a $d$-dimensional domain.
+This makes the estimation of quantity~\eqref{eqn:worst-global-coverage} intractable for large $d$ and hints that requiring such coverage to hold uniformly over all directions $v \in \mc{V}$ may be too stringent for practical purposes.
 However, for a fixed $v \in \R^d$, both sets $\mc{R}_v$ in Example~\ref{ex:slab-euclideanballs} admit $O(d \cdot n)$-time algorithms for computing $\wcoverage(C, \mc{R}_v, \delta; \what{Q}_n)$ for any empirical distribution $\what{Q}_n$ with support on $n$ points, which in the slab case is the maximum density segment problem~\cite{ChungLu03}.
 Thus instead of the full worst coverage~\eqref{eqn:worst-global-coverage}, we typically resort to a slightly weaker notion of robust coverage, where we require coverage to hold for ``most'' distributions of the form~\eqref{eqn:distribution-shifts-covariate}.
 In the next two sections, we therefore consider two approaches: one that samples directions $v \in \mc{V}$, seeking good coverage with high probability, and the other that proposes surrogate convex optimization problems to find the worst direction $v$, which we can show under (strong) distributional assumptions is optimal.